idevgames/uDevGames.com/README.md

 ## Developing

-To work on this site, you need Rust (nightly toolchain for now).
+To work on this site, you need Rust.

 To build, first make sure your system is configured for openssl-sys crate: https://docs.rs/openssl/0.10.29/openssl/.